-So it is important to make sure you understand the specific details.
+So it is important to make sure you understand how to find the specific career opportunity details.
 Search these websites to find current job openings and opportunities in your area of expertise and desired employment discipline.
-For many of these sites, you can search by company or type of position.
+For many of these job sites, you can search by company or type of position.

 Finding Current Job Openings

 When you find a job opening that you would like to apply for, many times you can complete the application and apply online.
 This can be a real time saver.